 Please contact the Student Records Office if any of these apply, OR if you think they don’t, but still think you should be on the list.

 *Incomplete grades affect inclusion on the list only in certain circumstances.

 - Why do I need to apply for graduation?

-If you are an undergraduate student, you must apply for graduation in order to generate a degree audit/grad check from your adviser.
+If you are an undergraduate student, you must apply for graduation in order to generate a degree audit/grad check from your advisor.
 He/she will review your coursework against either a department check list or a degree audit generated by the Student Records Office.
-After the review, and if the student is on track to graduate that semester, the adviser will send the signed degree audit/grad check to the Student Records Office.
+After the review, and if the student is on track to graduate that semester, the advisor will send the signed degree audit/grad check to the Student Records Office.
 See below for application deadlines.